kdgregory/log4j-aws-appenders/README.md

 * JDK: 1.6
   The build script generates 1.6-compatible classfiles, and the appender code does not rely on standard libary classes/methods introduced after 1.6.
-As-of this release, I have verified that I can run the example program using OpenJDK 1.6.
-  However, Amazon releases the SDK on a daily basis, and a newer release may require a later JVM.
+As-of this release, I have verified that I can run (but not build) the example program using OpenJDK 1.6.
+Beware, however: Amazon releases the SDK on a daily basis, and a newer release may require a later JVM.
 * Log4J: 1.2.16
   This is the first version that implements `LoggingEvent.getTimeStamp()`, which is needed to order messages when sending to AWS.
 It's been around since 2010,